Korea Drone Pilot & Aerial Photo + Videographer

 I have taken some pretty cool photos as well.

-Because of the tensions with North Korea, Seoul is a difficult place to fly a drone.
-You need to get clearance from the local aviation agency and the military; you also need an insurance for a professional shoot.
-A lot of amateurs and foreigners think they can get away with flying in Seoul, but the penalty is a hefty fine of two million Korean won (approximately 1900 USD) or less.
+Because of the tensions with North Korea, South Korea is a difficult place to fly a drone.
+You need to get clearance from the local aviation agency and the military; you also need insurance for a professional shoot.
+A lot of amateurs and foreigners think they can get away with flying in Seoul or other places in Korea, but the penalty is a hefty fine of two million Korean won (approximately 1900 USD) or less.

 I am a professional photographer and drone operator with many years of experience and contacts.
-I have a DJI Mavic 2 Pro and have flown Phantom 4 Pro and Inspire on rental.
+I have a DJI Mavic 4 Pro Creator Combo and have flown Phantom 4 Pro and Inspire on rental.

 If you have a project in and around Korea, please feel free to contact me.